guoxuxu/soft-prompt-transfer/optima/README.md

    * ```pretrained_prompts = torch.load(**.pt)```
    * ```inputs_embeds = self.raw_embedding(batch['input_ids'])```
    * ```inputs_embeds = torch.cat([pretrained_prompts, inputs_embeds], 1)```
    * do remember to extend your attention mask together.

 ## Reproduce Experiments
+### Environment

+It's better to first create a virtual environment before installing the packages.

+* Python version: Python 3.8.8
+* Packages used are included in ```requirements.txt```, install them by running ```pip install -r requirements.txt```
+* We used an earlier version of [OpenPrompt](https://github.com/thunlp/OpenPrompt) to set up prompt tuning.

+### Data Preparation
+For pretraining, we use the full labeled dataset for the source domain and unlabeled dataset for the target domain.
+For few-shot learning, we follow [LM-BFF](https://github.com/princeton-nlp/LM-BFF/tree/main/data) to make few-shot data splits.

+        cd data
+        bash download_data.sh
+        cd ..
+        python generate_k_shot.py

+Modify the```data_dir``` argument accordingly.

 ### The Hybrid Prompt Template

 Studies in this [paper](https://aclanthology.org/2022.acl-long.576.pdf) shows that hybrid prompts, i.e., using both soft and hard prompts, achieves better downstream task